Valéry Giscard d'Estaing: 2009 novel

 Giscard wrote his second romantic novel, published on 1 October 2009 in France, entitled The Princess and the President.
-It tells the story of French President Jacques-Henri Lambertye having a romantic liaison with Patricia, Princess of Cardiff of the British Royal Family.
+It tells the story of French President Jacques-Henri Lambertye having a romantic liaison with Patricia, Princess of Cardiff of the British royal family.
 This fuelled rumours that the piece of fiction was based on a real-life liaison between Giscard and Diana, Princess of Wales.
 He later stressed that the story was entirely made up and no such affair had actually occurred.

 Illness and death

-On 14 September 2020, Giscard d'Estaing was hospitalised for care for breathing complications at the Hôpital Européen Georges-Pompidou in Paris.
+On 14 September 2020, Giscard d'Estaing was hospitalised with breathing complications at the Hôpital Européen Georges-Pompidou in Paris.
 He was later diagnosed with a lung infection.
 He was hospitalised again on 15 November, but was discharged on 20 November.

 Giscard d'Estaing died from complications attributed to COVID-19 on 2 December 2020, at the age of 94.
 His family said that his funeral would be held in "strict intimacy".
 His funeral and burial was held on 5 December in Authon with forty people attending the event.

 President Emmanuel Macron released a statement describing Giscard d'Estaing as a "servant of the state, a politician of progress and freedom"; the president declared a national day of mourning for Giscard d'Estaing on 9 December.
 Former presidents Nicolas Sarkozy and François Hollande, 2017 presidential candidate Marine Le Pen, German chancellor Angela Merkel, and European Union leaders Charles Michel, David Sassoli, and Ursula von der Leyen all issued statements praising Giscard's efforts in modernising France and strengthening relations with the European Union.